-(Reuters) - Canadian Imperial Bank of Commerce on Thursday beat analysts' estimates for third-quarter profit, as gains in U.S. commercial banking and domestic retail offset a jump in loan loss provisions and weakness in its capital markets unit.
+(Reuters) - Canadian Imperial Bank of Commerce CM.TO on Thursday beat analysts' estimates for third-quarter profit, as gains in domestic retail and U.S. commercial banking offset a jump in loan loss provisions and weakness in its capital markets unit.

 Provisions for credit losses jumped 21% to C$291 million in the quarter, amid higher provisions for performing loans.

 CIBC also said that Chief Financial Officer Kevin Glass, who has been at the bank for 10 years, will retire and be replaced by Executive Vice President Hratch Panossian.

 Net income attributable to common shareholders, excluding one-off items, rose to C$1.38 billion, or C$3.10 per share, in the third quarter ended July 31, from C$1.37 billion, or C$3.08 per share, a year earlier.

 Analysts, on average, had expected earnings of C$3.06 per share, according to IBES data from Refinitiv.